sorawee/pretty-expressive-oopsla23-artifact/pretty-expressive-ocaml/README.md

 ### Contents

-- `pretty`: source code of the pretty printer
+- `lib`: source code of the pretty printer
 - `examples`: example programs that use the pretty printer
 - `benchmarks`: benchmarks from paper (and some more benchmark programs)
 - `benchtool`: benchmarking framework